Last Updated on

 One of the least-explored regions in the world, Alaska is often referred to as the last frontier.
 Traveling on the Alaska Railroad gives you a taste of that same northern wilderness, cutting directly south down the center of the country, from Fairbanks to Seward.

 The railroad’s signature blue and yellow trains have become a popular backdrop for pictures, striking against the snowcapped mountains and deciduous forest.
-They’re also exceedingly comfortable to ride in, and not cheap, either.
-But the train is a very enjoyable way to see much of the Alaskan wildlife, without having to pay for an expensive guide or spend time driving into a national park, if you have limited time or funds.
+The train is a very enjoyable way to see much of the Alaskan wildlife, without having to pay for an expensive guide or spend time driving into a national park, if you have limited time or funds.

 Your conductor points out every moose and reindeer they spot along the path, and over the course of a few hours you can see a large chunk of mother nature’s amazing creatures.
 I’d recommend using the Alaskan Railroad to head south to Anchorage after flying into a more northern airport, like Fairbanks.